RCStep/RedTeam_Tools_n_Stuff/README.md

 SmartPIDSelection - Smart-ish function to choose a named process PID based on the running Session, User Identity (including multiple identities in say, session 0), and lowest PID number

 Explorer_open - open a local or remote folder or file with the Windows Explorer file browser.

+SplitandMerge - Tool to split/reassemble/run a file into/from chuncks to avoid signatures that may trigger on copy or execution.